koldbyte/CodeBackup/README.md

 TODO::
 1) For fetching code of Codeforces gym submissions, password is also required.
 So currently, no gym submissions will be downloaded.
 2) Add check to verify if the handle is valid.
+3) Add support to download submissions from other sites like HackerRank, HackerEarth etc.